reamaze/reamaze-gem/README.md

 ## Usage

-For the most basic integration, simply inlude the `reamaze` partial.
+For the most basic integration, simply include the `reamaze` partial.
 You must include your brand subdomain to load the proper help desk associated with your account

     <%= render partial: 'reamaze/reamaze', locals: { brand_subdomain: '***YOUR REAMAZE SUBDOMAIN HERE***'} %>